technicallyjosh/protoc-gen-openapi/README.md

 <details>
 <summary><h3>Service Prefixes</h3></summary>

-Each service can set a path prefix for all methods to inherit.
+Each service can have a path prefix set for all methods to inherit.
 This is useful when versioning your API or if you have a parameter that is defined for each method route.